EMCain/python-pool-scraper/README.md

 Changes 3/23/16

 Done:
 	* I began creating a Flask application, swim-times-app.
-It is loosly based on the Flask tutorial at http://flask.pocoo.org/docs/0.10/tutorial/
+It is loosely based on the Flask tutorial at http://flask.pocoo.org/docs/0.10/tutorial/
 	* The swim-times-app currently contains SQLite schema for the Pools table, an admin login, and the means to add new pools while logged in as admin.

 Next steps: